These sourdough pancakes are made with an overnight batter and a secret ingredient!

 - I like to fry these pancakes in butter, which results in crispy, delicious edges.
 Add a new pat of butter with each batch you fry.
 You could also fry them in ghee or avocado oil.

-- Feel free to experiment with adding blueberries (wild blueberries would be best), or serving these sourdough pancakes with fresh berries and whipped cream.
+- Feel free to experiment with adding blueberries (wild blueberries would be best), chocolate chips, or serving these sourdough pancakes with fresh fruit such berries, and whipped cream.

 More Sourdough Recipes: